My research interests focus upon three main areas in whole animal, organ, cellular and molecular biology.

 Area 2.
 Biology of Human Lipid Disorders

 Barth Syndrome is a rare X-linked genetic disorder in young boys and is the only known genetic disease in which the specific biochemical defect is a reduction in cardiolipin (CL) and an accumulation of monolysoCL.
-The causative gene, TAZ, gives rise to tafazzins which are phospholipid.
+The disease is caused by mutations in the TAZ gene.
 Although over 100 mutations in TAZ have been described in patients, no single mutation is concordant with the disease.
 A reduced ability to remodel CL is the underlying molecular mechanism responsible for the Barth Syndrome.
 The role that TAZ plays in CL metabolism and Barth Syndrome is an active area of investigation in the laboratory.

 Type 2 diabetes and obesity have become major health concerns over the past twenty years.
 The role that CL plays in the development of diabetes and obesity is an active area of investigation in the laboratory.
 In addition, we are examining the role of nutritional interventions in the management of these disorders.